Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 - SM_HUB detects message delivery failures (timeout, network error, module unavailable).
 - Mechanism:
 - After 3 consecutive failures to the same module, SM_HUB publishes a `module_unreachable` event to the "system_health" topic.
-- SM_STM, subscribed to this topic, receives the alert and decides on the action (isolation, restart attempt, degraded mode).
+- SM_GSM, subscribed to this topic, receives the alert and decides on the action (isolation, restart attempt, degraded mode).
-- If SM_STM decides to isolate the module, it publishes an `isolate_module` event containing the module identifier and isolation duration.
+- If SM_GSM decides to isolate the module, it publishes an `isolate_module` event containing the module identifier and isolation duration.
 - SM_HUB, receiving this order, applies the isolation by temporarily refusing to route messages to this module.
-- Default isolation duration: 30 seconds, adjustable by SM_STM based on severity.
+- Default isolation duration: 30 seconds, adjustable by SM_GSM based on severity.
 - Restoration:
 - Automatic after expiration of the isolation delay
-- Or manual via `reset_circuit_breaker(module_id)` command called by SM_STM
+- Or manual via `reset_circuit_breaker(module_id)` command called by SM_GSM

-**State Persistence**: Circuit breaker state saved in EL_MEM via SM_CRD every 10 seconds.
+**State Persistence**: Circuit breaker state saved in EL_MEM via SM_SYN every 10 seconds.
 - Automatic restoration from EL_MEM on restart, applied after SM_HUB initialization.

-**Supervision**: SM_STM monitors circuit breaker state via get_isolation_status interface.
+**Supervision**: SM_GSM monitors circuit breaker state via get_isolation_status interface.
 - Alert SM_LOG if circuit breaker active for more than 5 consecutive minutes.

 **Fallback Mode**: If SM_HUB overloaded (>80% CPU for 1min, rare with pure routing):
 - Direct point-to-point routing via pre-loaded addresses (temporary broker bypass).
 - Alerts via SM_LOG (critical level).
-- Return to normal orchestrated by SM_STM after SM_HUB CPU <60% for 2 minutes, with confirmation by receipt of 3 consecutive heartbeats by the modules.
+- Return to normal orchestrated by SM_GSM after SM_HUB CPU <60% for 2 minutes, with confirmation by receipt of 3 consecutive heartbeats by the modules.

 **Direct Routing Mechanism**:
 **Prerequisites at Startup:**
 Each module loads a static routing table from SM_CFG at the time of its initialization.
 This table contains the network addresses of all modules with which it communicates directly.
-Table format (example for SM_ICF):
+Table format (example for SM_CFE):
 `direct_routes: { SM_VAL: "tcp://localhost:5001", SM_DLG: "tcp://localhost:5002", SM_LOG: "tcp://localhost:5003" }`
 **Fallback Mode Activation:**
 Receiving modules detect the absence of SM_HUB signal after 15 seconds (3 consecutive missed heartbeats).